FI-modules and stability for representations of symmetric groups: Introduction

-In particular, the Betti number $b_i(\Conf_n(M))$ agrees with a polynomial of degree $i$ for all $n\geq 2i$. \end{theorem} If $M$ is an open manifold we prove that $H^i(\Conf(M);k)$ is in fact an $\FIsharp$-module for any ring $k$.
+In particular, the Betti number $b_i(\Conf_n(M))$ agrees with a polynomial of degree $i$ for all $n\geq 2i$. \end{introtheorem} If $M$ is the interior of a compact manifold with nonempty boundary, we prove that $H^i(\Conf(M);k)$ is in fact an $\FIsharp$-module for any ring $k$.
 This implies that the character polynomial $P_{M,i}$ from Theorem~\ref{thm:confncharpoly} agrees with the character of $H^i(\Conf_n(M);\Q)$ for \emph{all} $n\geq 0$.
-It also implies sharp constraints on the integral and mod-$p$ cohomology of $\Conf_n(M)$. \begin{theorem} If $M$ is an open manifold, each of the following invariants of $\Conf_n(M)$ is given by a polynomial in $n$ for all $n\geq 0$ (of degree $i$ if $\dim M\geq 3$, and of degree $2i$ if $\dim M=2$): \begin{enumerate} \item the $i$-th rational Betti number $b_i(\Conf_n(M))$; \item the $i$-th mod-$p$ Betti number of $\Conf_n(M)$; \item the rank of $H^i(\Conf_n(M);\Z)$; \item the rank of the $p$-torsion part of $H^i(\Conf_n(M);\Z)$. \end{enumerate} \end{theorem} We believe that each of these results is new.
-Our theory also yields a new proof of \cite[Theorem~1]{Ch}, which was used in \cite{Ch} to give the first proof of rational homological stability for unordered configuration spaces of arbitrary manifolds.
+It also implies sharp constraints on the integral and mod-$p$ cohomology of $\Conf_n(M)$.

+\begin{introtheorem} If $M$ is the interior of a compact manifold with nonempty boundary, each of the following invariants of $\Conf_n(M)$ is given by a polynomial in $n$ for all $n\geq 0$ (of degree $i$ if $\dim M\geq 3$, and of degree $2i$ if $\dim M=2$): \begin{enumerate} \item the $i$-th rational Betti number $b_i(\Conf_n(M))$, i.e.\ $\dim_\Q\Conf_n(M;\Q)$; \item the $i$-th mod-$p$ Betti number of $\Conf_n(M)$, i.e.\ $\dim_{\F_p}\Conf_n(M;\F_p)$; \item the minimum number of generators of $H^i(\Conf_n(M);\Z)$; \item the minimum number of generators of the $p$-torsion part of $H^i(\Conf_n(M);\Z)$. \end{enumerate} \end{introtheorem} We believe that each of these results is new.
+Our theory also yields a new proof of \cite[Theorem~1]{Ch}, which was used by Church~\cite{Ch} to give the first proof of rational homological stability for unordered configuration spaces of arbitrary manifolds.
 Our proof here is in a sense parallel to that of \cite{Ch}, but the new framework simplifies the mechanics of the proof considerably, and allows us to sharpen the bounds on the stable range.
-When $\dim(M)>2$ we also prove homological stability for various configuration spaces of sets of ``colored points''; the stable range here is better than that obtained for the same problem in \cite[Theorem 5]{Ch}.
+When $\dim(M)>2$ we improve Church's stable range from \cite[Theorem 5]{Ch} on homological stability for configurations of ``colored points'' in $M$.